carltheperson/advanced-js-objects/chapters/chapter-2.md

 }
 ```

 In the above example we have an object called `obj`.
 It has a property with the key `“abc”` and the value `100`.

 The specific syntax we used to create the above object makes it an *object literal.* Object literals are defined using curly braces (`{}`) that enclose properties.
 The properties are defined using the colon (`:`) which separate the key and value.
 Object literals are not the only way to create objects.
-More on that later.
+More on that later [^object-creation].

 ### Property key types

 A property key can only be of type String or Symbol.
-It is possible to *define* a property using a key that is neither of those types, but this will internally convert the key to a string.
+It is possible to *define* a property using a key that is not one of those types, but this will internally convert the key to a string.
 Below, we define a property key with the number `100`.
 When we retrieve the keys for the object, the type of our key has changed to String, giving us `“100”`.

 ```js
 const obj = { 100: true }
 console.log(Object.keys(obj)) // [ "100" ]
 ```

-JavaScript internally recognized that `100` isn't a string or symbol, so it converted it to a string before making the assignment.
+JavaScript internally recognized that `100` isn't a string or symbol, so it converted it to a string before making the assignment[^key-conversion].
 This behavior can also be seen with other types.

 ```js
 const obj = { [true]: "", [undefined]: "", [null]: "", [{}]: "" }